JakeWharton/jakewharton.com/_posts/2020-03-25-d8-optimization-assertions.md

 ### Tomorrow's behavior

 The version of D8 in AGP 4.1 slightly changes the thinking around Java `assert`.
-Instead of assuming that the runtime check will always fail at runtime (which it _still_ does), it pretends to compute the check at compile-time based on whether your build config is debuggable.
+Instead of assuming that the runtime check will always fail at runtime (which it _still_ does), it computes the check at compile-time based on whether your build is debuggable.

 In practice, this means that any debug variant will replace the assertions-enabled check at compile-time with `true`.